 Getting a temporary death certificate (Interim Death Certificate)

-If, after the initial referral, the Coroner decides that more work or investigations are necessary – for example, if they are waiting for the results of histology or toxicology before being provided with a medical cause of death, or an Inquest is required – you will be provided with a temporary death certificate which may allow you to confirm the fact of death and deal with some of the deceased’s affairs, such as bank accounts or HMRC (HM Revenue and Customs).
+If, after the initial referral, the Coroner decides that more work or investigations are necessary – for example, if they are waiting for the results of histology or toxicology before being provided with a medical cause of death, or an Inquest is required – you will be provided with a temporary death certificate.
+This may allow you to confirm the fact of death and deal with some of the deceased’s affairs, such as bank accounts or HMRC (HM Revenue and Customs).

 Tell us Once